MicrosoftDocs/azure-docs/articles/cosmos-db/create-sql-api-java.md

 > * [Python](create-sql-api-python.md)
 > * [Xamarin](create-sql-api-xamarin-dotnet.md)

 In this quickstart, you create and manage an Azure Cosmos DB SQL API account from the Azure portal, and by using a Java app cloned from GitHub.
-Azure Cosmos DB multi-model database service lets you quickly create and query document, table, key-value, and graph databases with global distribution and horizontal scale capabilities.
+Azure Cosmos DB is a multi-model database service that lets you quickly create and query document, table, key-value, and graph databases with global distribution and horizontal scale capabilities.

 ## Prerequisites